-At AHS, our providers are out-of-network with most insurance plans.
+At AHS, our providers are "out-of-network" with all insurance plans.
 What does this mean?

 Health insurance companies are cutting their costs by paying providers less and raising deductibles on patients, increasing the burden on consumers, thus increasing insurance company profits.
 In a PPO, the consumer basically has an arrangement that allows the insurance company to pay their own determination of the “Maximum Allowable Charge” or a percentage thereof.
 The insurance companies are selling “in-network” hospitals, while often NOT negotiating with physicians who staff those hospitals.
 Allowing insurers to unilaterally determine “allowable” reimbursement lacks transparency, encourages manipulation, and is not based on the costs of providing care by the physicians.